Archive (1995-present)

 Citation: For in-depth insight into flow structure through innovative experiments, and the creation of fundamentally new approaches to flow control, leading to the dramatic alteration of the underlying physics.

-Nominated by: Fluid Dynamics (DFD)
+Nominated by: DFD

 North Carolina State University